-Due: October 8th, November 5
+Due: October 14, November 18, December 14

 a).
 Read and respond to the Sticky Faith and prepare a 6-7 page double spaced critical review of the book.
 It is important to note, this is not an overview of the author's key points or a summary of what you read.
 The review should identify the strengths of the book in helping the reader understand faith formation in a child.
 The student should also include as part of the 6-7 pages at least 4 pages of their creative thought on how this book might be used a ministry setting.
 Utilization of key quotes would be appropriate.
 Students should include a title page and works cited, but these pages should not be included in the page count.
-Due October 8, 2014 (15%)
+Due October 14, 2015(15%)

 b).
 Read and respond to the Teaching Kids Authentic Worship and prepare a 6-7 page double spaced critical review of the book.
 It is important to note, this is not an overview of the author's key points or a summary of what you read.
 The review should identify the strengths of the book in helping the reader understand faith formation in a child.
 The student should also include as part of the 6-7 pages at least 4 pages of their creative thought on how this book might be used a ministry setting.
 Utilization of key quotes would be appropriate.
 Students should include a title page and works cited, but these pages should not be included in the page count.
-Due: November 5, 2014 (15%)
+Due: November 18, 2015 (15%)

 c).
-Read and respond to a book predetermined with professor and prepare a 6-7 page double spaced critical review of the book.
+Read and respond to the Give Me Jesus - Gospel-centered Children's ministry that changes lives and prepare a 6-7 page double spaced critical review of the book.
 It is important to note, this is not an overview of the author's key points or a summary of what you read.
 The review should identify the strengths of the book in helping the reader understand faith formation in a child.
 The student should also include as part of the 6-7 pages at least 4 pages of their creative thought on how this book might be used a ministry setting.
 Utilization of key quotes would be appropriate.
 Students should include a title page and works cited, but these pages should not be included in the page count.
-Due: December 3, 2014 (15%)
+Due: December 14, 2015 (10%)

-2. Qualitative Research: 20%Questions Due: September 24,2014
+2. Qualitative Research: 20%

+Questions Due: September 23,2015

-Final Assignment due: November 26, 2014
+Final Assignment due: December 9, 2015